bjarkebrodin/scrollsogood/README.md

 ## Usage

-Must have viewport tag defined needs complete control over <body>, <html>, `#ssg-container` and `.ssg-page` element positioning, size and transform properties.
+Must have viewport tag defined - needs complete control over `body`, `html`, `#ssg-container` and `.ssg-page` element positioning, size and transform properties.
 Content can be placed to the left or the right of an element, by using the `ssg-child` class.
 For reference see below example or the demo.

 Pages do not have to be `div` elements and can be grouped semantically, but if sizing/padding/margin/position is modified bad stuff happens.
 So it is fine to put a bunch of pages in a `main` for example, but don't give that `main` margin or padding - and don't put sized content in between pages.